Bengal breeders near me

 - Seal sepia Bengals are also called “brown snow Bengals”, due to their extreme contrast in body coats.
 They are the darkest variety among snow Bengal cats, the base coat varies by light chocolate or tan brown base coat with several shades of brown or tan spotted or marble markings with green or golden-brown eyes.
 They have a tail tip in dark seal brown in color.

-The unfamiliar Bengal Cat Colors
+The unfamiliar Bengal cat pattern and colors

 The charcoal Bengal cat has a typical coat with markings of dark face mask and dark thick dorsal stripe, known as a “Cape”.
 The “Charcoal” pattern is made by combining a domestic cat non-agouti variant with an Asian leopard cat agouti variant.